Tejaswireddyallam/GDPFall2024-Group2/README.md

 I did some research on telemedicine application security and contributed in documenting non-functional requirements.

 Today I have contributed in writing relevant content to non-functional requirements and had a meeting with mentor.

+I have analyzed some enhancements like adding admin part to our use case document